 All students must follow the uniform policy.
 The administration reserves the right to send home any student who is dressed improperly.
 In all cases, uniform decisions and interpretations remain with the administration.

-St. Rita School has a supply of second-hand uniforms for sale at greatly reduced prices.
 Families are encouraged to donate their uniforms in good condition to the uniform closet.
 Families may purchase used uniforms during normal school office hours.

 Dress uniform is required for all students when attending Mass on Fridays or Holy Days and other special occasions.
 You will be given advance notice when dress uniform is required outside of usual Friday Mass.